Deliciously creamy Goat Cheese Quiche, packed with caramelised onion and topped with slices of tangy soft goat cheese.

 This delicious Goat Cheese Quiche adds to the growing collection we have at Gluten Free Alchemist.
 Full of protein and goodness, quiche is the perfect food for a tasty, sustaining lunch, for picnics, parties, food on the go or food at the table.
 The versatility both for where you eat it and for how you fill it is a quality which makes quiche stand out from the crowd.

 Quiches on the blog include the old and better known favourite Quiche Lorraine and the popular seasonal (and very English) Stilton and Asparagus.
 We also have a delightful Cheddar, Gruyere & Bacon Quiche.
-Or a Chicken, Squash and Gruyere version.
 And if you are looking for inspiration to use up the leftovers from Sunday lunch or Christmas dinner, look no further.
-Our Roast Dinner Quiche is a winner every time.
+Our (Roast Dinner) Leftovers Quiche is a winner every time.
 We even have a selection of Mini Quiches for parties!

 The recipe shared with you here for Goat Cheese Quiche was created at the request of my husband.
 Packed full of caramelised onion, it is topped with wonderfully-tangy soft goat cheese slices, but also offers extra cheesiness from some cheddar incorporated into the base filling.

 Having discovered the perfect combination that sets softly and has the most creamy decadence, the base custard I use for all my quiches is largely the same.
 The use of cream and good-quality free range eggs will always take your quiche-baking to a better level.
 Regardless of the filling.
 I discuss my reasons in more detail in the post for Quiche Lorraine, so please do have a read if you have any queries.